American Airlines earns $476 million on record revenue in 2Q - KVIA

 Revenue was $13.42 billion, up 12% from the same period in 2019 despite nearly 9% less flying.
 Analysts expected $13.33 billion.

-Shares of American Airlines Group Inc. fell 8% in morning trading Thursday.
-Airline stocks were dragged lower by United’s report the day before that its second-quarter profit fell short of Wall Street targets and it will reduce flights.
+Shares of American Airlines Group Inc. fell 3% before the opening of regular trading Thursday.
+Airline stocks were dragged lower by United Airlines’ report the day before that its second-quarter profit fell short of Wall Street targets and it will reduce flights in the second half of the year.